itsnayabsd/website/_drafts/photography-concepts.md

 ### Bulbus distortion
 Photo seems like it got shrink from center to corners

+### Sensor
+The larger the sensor size, the better low light performance.
+Greater control over depth of field.
+Produce higher resolution images with less noise.
 ## Types of Cameras
 Full frame sensor

 Crop frame sensor
 ## Types of lenses
 ### Wide angle
+Lense with focal length of less than 35 mm.
+Used to take photos of closer objects.

+The lesser the f-stop value, the more the wide angle lense capabillity.

+Aperture is more.
+Obsorbs good amount of light.

 A good wide angle lense for full frame sensor is 16-35mm f/2.8 and crop frame sensor is 10-20mm f/2.8.
 Downfall of this lense is keystone distortion.
 ### FishEye lense
+An extreme wide angle lense.

 A 15mm f/2.8 lense for full framse sensor and 10 mm f/2.8 for crop framse sensor.
-Wideangle photos.

 Downfall is bulbus distortion.
 Person can stand very near to object.
+### Standard lense
+Lense with focal lenght between 35 to 50 mm.
+These lenses captures images which seems real in nature to human eye.

 ### Telephoto lense
 A 70-200mm f/2.8 lense.
 Minimizes distortion.
 We can stay far away from object.
 ### Tilt shift lense.